samsonasik/IsDeprecated/README.md

 Limitation
 ----------

-For Core PHP Functions or user function with condition (T_IF token), the function passed actually need to be called.
+For Core PHP Functions or user function with condition (T_IF or T_SWITCH token), the function passed actually need to be called.
 It ensure that we don't get error during call deprecated function, and we can use alternative function if the `isDeprecatedCore()` returns true with call of `isDeprecatedWithActualCall`.

 Contributing
 ------------